Build over infrastructure

 - affect the footing system or sub-structure

-- self-assessable building work for a structure (e.g. a fence or retaining wall), unless the structure is supported by a strip footing.
-See Schedule 1 of the Building Regulation 2006 for self-assessable types of building work.
+- self-assessable (accepted) building work for a structure (e.g. a fence or retaining wall), unless the structure is supported by a strip footing.
+See Schedule 1 of the Building Regulation 2021 for self-assessable types of building work.

-If MP 1.4 doesn't apply, the building development application can continue without service provider or local government consent, because adequate protection will be provided without further assessment or conditions.
+If MP 1.4 doesn't apply, the building development application can continue without service provider consent, because adequate protection will be provided without further assessment or conditions.

 Under the Planning Regulation 2017, a 'relevant service provider' is a referral agency for building work regulated under MP 1.4.

-- registered under the Water Supply (Safety and Reliability) Act 2008
+- for a sewer – the sewerage service provider as defined under the Water Supply (Safety and Reliability) Act 2008

 An application must be referred to a referral agency if the work either: